microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

-Additionally, it's a great tool for casual browsing to get more familiar with datasets, their spatiotemporal range, and to understand what types of features are visible at their available pixel resolution.
+Additionally, it's a great tool for casual browsing to get more familiar with datasets, their spatiotemporal range, and to understand what types of features are visible at different pixel resolutions.

 ## Selecting datasets